sanmai/console/README.md

 vendor/bin/console hello
 ```

 That's it!
 No configuration files, no manual command registration.
-Just create command files and they're automatically discovered.

 ## How It Works